grafana/grafana/docs/sources/datasources/mysql/_index.md

 Grafana ships with a built-in MySQL data source plugin that allows you to query and visualize data from a MySQL compatible database like MariaDB or Percona Server.
 You don't need to install a plugin in order to add the MySQL data source to your Grafana instance.

-Grafana offers several configuratio options for this data source as well as a visual and code-based query editor.
+Grafana offers several configuration options for this data source as well as a visual and code-based query editor.

 ## Get started with the MySQL data source